Awilonk/awilonk.github.io/_pages/about.md

 Education
 ======
-* M.S. in Signal and Information Processing, UESTC, July 2019
+* M.S. in Signal and Information Processing, UESTC, July 2019 at [IDIP-lab](https://idiplab.uestc.cn/) under the supervision of Prof. Peng Zhenming.

 * B.S. in Optical Information Science and Technology, UESTC, June 2016

 Work experience